aws/amazon-chime-sdk-ios/guides/replicated_meetings.md

 # Replica Meetings Attendee Behaviors and Features

 To allow extended scaling of meetings that expect significant portions of attendees be non-active participants (e.g. a live event or presentation), the Amazon Chime SDK supports the creation of Replica meetings with specialized behavior.
-For explanation of how to create Replica meetings via the [chime::CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) and [chime::CreateMeetingWithAttendees](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeetingWithAttendees.html) APIs, a high level overview of how Replica meetings work, and a walkthrough of how to incorporate this type of scaling in your applications meetings, see the section above.
+For explanation of how to create Replica meetings via the [chime::CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) and [chime::CreateMeetingWithAttendees](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeetingWithAttendees.html) APIs, a high level overview of how Replica meetings work, and a walkthrough of how to incorporate this type of scaling in your applications meetings, see [this section of the Chime Developer Guide](https://docs.aws.amazon.com/chime/latest/dg/media-replication.html).

 In short, an attendee in a Replica meeting will receive remote media and metadata from the Primary meeting as if they were attendees of the Primary meeting (though they will not require authentication for the Primary meeting unless they would like to be promoted to an active participant, which is covered in a separate section below).